c-bertran/42-exam-shell/CONTRIBUTING.md

 ---

 ## More info
-1. To test your exam, simply launch examshell and select your exam from the list.
-To save time, configure the `config.json` file by specifying your exam ID.
+1. To test your challenge, simply launch codeshell and select your challenge from the list.
+To save time, configure the `config.json` file by specifying your challenge ID.
-2. Your exam looks great and you want to add it to examshell ?
-Open an issue with the exam flag, and you will be in the list of contributors.
+2. Your challenge looks great and you want to add it to codeshell ?
+Open an issue with the challenge flag, and you will be in the list of contributors.
 3. Any questions ?
 Do not hesitate to ask your questions, I will answer them as soon as possible.